nunchistudio/blacksmith/documentation/options/pubsub/azure.md

 ```

 The trigger will receive in realtime every events of a queue registered in Service
 Bus.
-Each event can then be transformed and loaded to destinations.
+Each event can then be transformed and execute actions or flows to load data to
+destinations.

 ### Subscription options